maere/Portfolio/README.md

 > This application was developed as a group project with three other people.
 The goal of the project was to enable a small business owner or hobbyist to create their own website/blog without having to write any code.
 The site admin would need to be able to create and edit both static web pages and blog posts using a WYSIWYG editor.
 >
-> Planning:
+> **Planning:**
-> To prepare for collaborative work on a more complex application we developed planning documents that included a UML diagram, wireframes, and a database schema.
+> To prepare for collaborative work on a more complex application we developed planning documents that included a UML diagram, [wireframes,](https://drive.google.com/folderview?id=0ByAbMCGJIwmrdE03eXhSTHhvZnM&usp=sharing) and a [database schema](https://drive.google.com/file/d/0ByAbMCGJIwmrWEFyeWdIVTBOWWc/view?usp=sharing).
 We also created user stories in Trello to assist us developing the project in an Agile manner.
 >
-> Building:
+> **Building:**
 > We created a multi-tier MVC application with MySQL on the back-end, a DTO package for our models, a DAO package for our interfaces and the DB implementation, and, of course, a package for the controllers.
 The app provides basic CRUD functionality using JDBC templates, and either JSTL or AJAX and jQuery to populate the respective page (depending on what was appropriate).
 >
-> Plug-ins:
+> **Plug-ins:**
 > The WYSIWYG functionality was created by using the plugin TinyMCE.
 We also implemented the ability to add and store images into the database via a byte array, and used Spring Security for the admin login.
 >
-> Testing:
+> **Testing:**
-> We wrote unit tests for our DAO, and you can test the app as well by signing in as the admin when you get the login prompt:
+> We wrote unit tests for our DAO, and you can test the app as well by signing in as a test user when you get the login prompt:

-> user: admin
+> user: test
 > password: password
 >
-> Project Management:
+> **Project Management:**
 > The project management on a group project like this was one of the more challenging aspects of the work, since it was a self-managing group and we spent a fair amount of our shared time on communicating, merging, etc. But we got a basic implementation of the project finished, and we will continue to implement the remaining features over time (e.g. the ability to add hashtags, comments, categories, search, etc.).
 >
 > Here is [code](https://bitbucket.org/maere/cmssource) as it is in it's current state.